Katia-2020/React-Drag_and_Drop/README.md

 ### Description:
 The user has an option either to drag files to the box or choose them from the computer.
 The app supports certain mime types if the mime type of a file is not supported, the user is notified.
 The supported files are converted into base64.
-Once files are uploaded and converted, the user has an option to delete them.
+Once files are uploaded and converted, the user has an option to delete them

 ### Technologies:
 React, JavaScript, Async promises, Lifecycle events, TDD testing (Jest), GitHub branches, SVG, SCSS and CSS modules, Webpack, Babel, Eslint, Stylelint.